islamazhar/CASPER/README.md

 # CASPER
 CASPER, is a framework that enables websites to detect unauthorized login attempts using stolen passkeys.
 The name is a short for <ins>C</ins>apturing p<ins>AS</ins>skey com<ins>P</ins>romise by attack<ins>ER</ins>.
-This repository  contains 1) prototype implementation of CASPER in Go language, and 2) scripts of the detection effectiveness of CASPER run using [PRSIM](https://www.prismmodelchecker.org/) model checking tool.

-This repository contains the code of the prototype implementation we used for the   performance analysis of CASPER.
-Additionally, it contains the model checking scripts (in <a href="https://www.prismmodelchecker.org/">PRSIM</a> model checking language) to evaluate the detection effectiveness of CASPER.
+This repository contains 1) the code of the prototype implementation we used for the   performance analysis of CASPER.
+2) the model checking scripts (in <a href="https://www.prismmodelchecker.org/">PRSIM</a> model checking language) to evaluate the detection effectiveness of CASPER.

  The paper is to appear at USENIX Security 2025.
 For details please refer to our paper.